For regular citizens, the fiscal cliff deal brings lots of changes to how our taxes will be calculated.

 Military.com | Mar 04, 2014

-Although many have started to prepare their tax statements for the 2013 tax year, the start of the new year is also an ideal time to look ahead for the current tax year.
+Although many have finished their taxes for the 2013 tax year, the start of the new year is also an ideal time to look ahead for the current tax year.
 This is especially true if you haven't looked over the updated 2014 income tax brackets, which the Internal Revenue Service adjusted for inflation and released in late October 2013.
 The adjustments increased the brackets by about 1.6 percent over figures from 2013.
-The ... more
+The New 2014 Income Tax... more

 With tax season in full swing, you should take note of the many deductions and credits available to you because of your military service; whether on active duty or on reserve.